-All of the projects that Aspiration supports with Planet Protection are verified to prevent greenhouse gases from reaching the atmosphere.
+All of the projects that Aspiration supports with Planet Protection are verified to prevent greenhouse gasses from reaching the atmosphere.
 Each project focuses on improving or developing carbon emissions reduction technology, and every project is verified to ensure it meets the test of “additionality.”
 The concept of additionality means that the amount of carbon emissions entering the atmosphere is less than it would have been without the project, and the project would not have been carried out without the funding through carbon offsets.

 All of the projects that Aspiration supports through Planet Protection go through a rigorous verification process and are subject to ongoing monitoring and verification by organizations such as the Verified Carbon Standard, Gold Standard, American Carbon Registry, and Climate Action Reserve as well as by an independent auditor and site visits from our partners.

 How do you determine how much carbon to offset?

 Planet Protection currently offsets the estimated CO2 emissions from driving your vehicle.
 To determine the amount of CO2 to offset, we track your purchases at gas stations and then use the national average price for gas to estimate how many gallons you purchased.
 From there, we use Environmental Protection Agency (EPA) data to calculate the amount of CO2 emitted from each gallon of gas, and then purchase carbon offsets to counteract your emissions.

 How much CO2 impact do I have anyway?

 The average American emits 16.6 tonnes of CO2 equivalents per year through a combination of activities.